 Protecting democracy in Europe

 Political scientist Tom Theuns (Leiden University) has been awarded a Veni grant from the Dutch Research Council (NWO).
-This means that he is recognised as a promising researcher and that he will receive support to develop his ideas further for a period of three years.
+This means that he is recognised as a promising researcher and that he will receive support to develop his ideas further for a period of four years.
 Theuns will focus on the role the EU can play in responding to democratic backsliding in EU member states.

 Democratic backsliding in the EU